Codeiology/CIFAR10CNN/README.md

 `dropout layer`:

 The dropout layer compares the data from all the neurons in the convolutional and pooling layer, and makes the final decision, which is outputted.

+# Directory guide

+`main.py`: The backend functions and initializer for the webserver.

+`static/compressed/`: The compressed images being fed into the AI.

+`static/uploads`: The images uploaded before they are compressed.

+`models/cifar10cnn.h5`: The main CIFAR10CNN model file. (binary)

+`templates/aipage.html`: The main homepage HTML file for the webserver.

+`templates/ohno.html`: An error message HTML file for incase the wrong filetype is uploaded.

+`templates/good.html`: The HTML code for presenting the AI's output to the user.

+Make sure to clean the static/compressed and static/uploads folders often!
+There is currently no function to autoclear it.